 On Christmas Eve sitting at Pirate’s Alley Café drinking absinthe in 70-degree weather, lightning struck.
 He realized it was the best Christmas he had ever had.
 No fighting, no arguing, no biting his tongue.
 Just the holiday with people he wanted to spend time with.
 Couldn’t believe he hadn’t done this years ago and had done it every year since.

 You don’t have to spend Christmas with your whole extended family.
 You can take your own little family and go somewhere great.

 I’ll recommend New Orleans as I often do.
 It is magical any time of year but at Christmas, there is just something else.
 No decorating, no cooking, no fighting.
 Just fun and food and family in the setting of your choice.
 Consider it.

 Ok, this is the nuclear option and won’t work for everyone.
 But it’s an option never the less.
 It’s all in the way you approach the conversation.

 Use a little finesse.
 If your family is pretty small and you’re close, explain that things are tight this year and you would like to forego giving or receiving gifts.

 If you have a big family, give the old speech about how Christmas has gotten too commercial, robbing the holiday of its real meaning, family togetherness.
 Or whatever.
 You Norman Rockwell types need to give the rest of us some pointers on how to pull this off in the comments because I’ve got nothing.

 So those are some ideas to help you put the brakes on the stress that the overspending causes during the holidays.
 If any of you take the leap and do the vacation idea, let us know where you went and how right I was that it was the best idea you ever had.

-If any of you try to pull any of this off and are disowned, I’ll be in New Orleans again this year so come on down and I’ll buy in an absinthe.
+If any of you try to pull any of this off and are disowned, I’ll be in New Orleans again this year so come on down, and I’ll buy in absinthe.